From £54,1058

 The Genesis GV60 is the third car to use Hyundai and Kia’s dedicated E-GMP electric car platform, after the Hyundai Ioniq 5 and the Kia EV6.
 That bodes well, because in those cars the associated technology has already been proven to use energy efficiently and recharge rapidly, and the Kia in particular demonstrates that it can handle pleasingly well.

 The electric GV60 retains the Genesis family grille, although it moves further down than on ICE models.
-Some of it is filled in and hides ADAS sensors; most of it is functional, as high-performance batteries need a fair bit of cooling.
+Some of it is filled in and hides ADAS sensors; most of it is functional, because high-performance batteries need a fair bit of cooling.

 INTERIOR